-If your cleaning closet or cupboard is like mine, you've amassed a forest of expensive cleaning agents...few of them natural and many in non-recyclable containers.
-Even when you buy the more expensive, supposedly green products, it's hard to tell if they're totally green.
+Take a peek into the average American's cleaning cupboard and you'll find a forest of expensive cleaning agents.
+Even when you buy the pricey, supposedly green products, it's hard to tell if they're totally green.

-Happily for our wallets and the planet, you can replace many of these toxic and costly solutions with items you already have around your house.
+Happily for our wallets and the planet, you can replace many of these toxic and costly solutions with items you already own.
 Next time you run out of a cleaning agent, consider substituting one of these inexpensive household items.

 1. Aluminum Foil